mbrea-c/latexmk-zathura-preview.nvim/README.md

 - The target output file is called `main.pdf`.
 This will be configurable soon, when I have time to get around to it :).
 - The `zathura` PDF viewer is installed in your system.

-Currently, _synctex_ forwards syncing is supported by default.
-Backwards syncing is work in progress.
+- `nvr` is installed in your system.

 ## Installation and configuration